OneIdentity/IdentityManager.PoSh/README.md

 ### Dealing with multiple database sessions

 The Identity Manager powershell utils allows you to deal with multiple database connections at the same time.
-For every session you have to specify an unique prefix for that specific connection:
+For every session you have to specify a unique prefix for that specific connection:

     New-IdentityManagerSession -ConnectionString $connectionString -AuthenticationString $authenticationString -Prefix db1